Bold Hearts. Brilliant Minds.

 Fact 7: A Leader in Social Mobility

-According to a Career Center survey members of UCR's class of 2020 had an average salary of $49,372 at their first full-time job.
+According to the Career Center, members of UCR's class of 2022 had an average salary of US$59,479.

 Fact 8: Get to Know the College of Natural and Agricultural Sciences (CNAS)